Credit: @minigirl/Unsplash

 Reconnecting Through Technology

-In addition, if you’re at high risk of hearing damage such as from working in a noisy setting, it is advisable to have your hearing checked regularly and advocate for proper hearing protection in your workplace.
-Taking action can help support long-term social and emotional health.
+If you or someone you know has noticed changes in hearing, is experiencing tinnitus or balance issues, or is beginning to withdraw from social settings, it may be time to consider a hearing test.
+In addition, if you’re at a higher risk of hearing damage from working in a noisy setting, have your hearing checked regularly and advocate for proper hearing protection in your workplace.
+Taking action to protect your hearing and using assistive technology will benefit your long-term social and emotional health.